 Established in 1988

-To recognize or support individuals who are committed to research that advances the science of occupational therapy with priority given to theory development, measurement, and interventions in the area of sensory constructs.
+To recognize or support individuals who are committed to the research-related development or testing of theory in occupational therapy with priority given to work in the area of sensory processing.
 The award is given in honor of A. Jean Ayres, PhD, OTR, whose concentration on developing theory in support of practice was of great significance to the profession of occupational therapy.

 - Be initially certified by the National Board for Certification in Occupational Therapy, formerly the American Occupational Therapy Certification Board.

 - Be a member in good standing of the American Occupational Therapy Association.

 - Not be serving as a member of the American Occupational Therapy Foundation Board of Directors.

 Individual American Occupational Therapy Association members or a group of members are eligible to submit nominations.